Permutoassociahedron: Properties

 vertices.
 This is the product between the number of permutations of $n+1$ terms and the number of all possible bracketings of any such permutation.
-The former number is equal to the factorial $(n+1)!$ and the later is the $n$th Catalan number.
+The former number is equal to the factorial $(n+1)!$ and the latter is the $n$th Catalan number.

 By its description in terms of bracketed permutations, the 1-skeleton of the permutoassociahedron is a flip graph with two different kinds of flips (associativity and transpositions).